bquast/Distributions-Probabilistic-Beliefs/README.md

 Our victim is called Janus.
 After Janus buys a ticket for the lottery, we ask him the following questions.

-  1. How many apples can you win in this lottery?
-  2. What is the chance (in percent) that you will win the lottery?
+  1. What is the chance (in percent) that you will win the lottery?
-  3. What is the chance (as a ratio) that someone else will win the lottery?
+  2. What is the chance (as a ratio) that someone else will win the lottery?
-  4. What is the chance that nobody wins the lottery?
+  3. What is the chance that nobody wins the lottery?
-  5. You came with one apple, with how many apples do you expect to walked away?
+  4. You came with one apple, with how many apples do you expect to walked away?
-  6. What is the chance (as a ratio) that you will win the lottery?
+  5. What is the chance (as a ratio) that you will win the lottery?

-The answer to the first question is given.
-The second question is not very hard:
+The first question is not very hard:

 ```r
 1/(100 * (5/8))